 ADTs also require that students must earn a "C" or better in all courses required for the major or area of emphasis.
+A "P" (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

-Required Courses. umits
+Required Courses: units

 COMM 101, Introduction to Public Speaking 3

+•.

 Required Electives A (6 units) units

-COMM 107, Introduction to Interpersonal Communication
+COMM 107, Introduction to Interpersonal Communication 1 3

 COMM 109, Small Group Communication 3

 COMM 115, Introduction to Argumentation and Debate 3

 Required Electives B (6 units) units

-Select 6 units from the following or any List A not already used:
+Select 6 units from the following or any List A not alread dy used:

 COMM 105, Introduction to Mass Communication 3

 COMM 110, Persuasion 3

 COMM 112, Oral Interpretation 3

 COMM 114, The Art of Storytelling 3

 COMM 217, Gender and Communication 3

 COMM 219, Intercultural Communication 3

 Required Electives C (3 units) units

-Select 3 units from the following or any List A or List B not
+Select 3 units from the following or any List A or Li ist B not

 already used:

-ANTH 102, Introduction to Cultural Anthropology 3
+ANTH 102, Introduction to Cultural Anthropology

-COMM 103, Process of Communication 3

 COMM 215, Public Relations Communication 3

 ENGL 102, Critical Thinking and Literature 3

 JOUR 121, Beginning Journalism 3

 PSY 101, General Psychology 3

 SOC 101, Introduction to Sociology 3

 Some courses required for the major may also satisfy general education requirements.
-Consult with a counselor for additional information.
+Consult with a counselor for additional information